-Elmsavers uses an integrated and environmentally responsible approach to control the destructive Elm Leaf Beetle and restore the vigour and health of your elm trees.
+Elmsavers uses an integrated and environmentally responsible approach to control the destructive Elm Leaf Beetle and restore the vigor and health of your elm trees.

 About the Elm Leaf Beetle

-The elm leaf beetle is approximately the size of a large grain of rice, appearing dull green in colour early in the season, with the colour becoming more defined as the season progresses.
+The elm leaf beetle is approximately the size of a large grain of rice, appearing dull green in color early in the season, with the color becoming more defined as the season progresses.